How to use the command 'lxc' (with examples)

 lxc start

-: It specifies the container that will be started.
-If[remote:]
+: The name of the container to be started.

 Use case 5: Stop a container